WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-ml-workload-orchestrations/data_connectors_and_orchestrators_simple_tutorial.md

 ## Task Management Tutorial

 Once an Orchestration has the status `ready`, it can be run as a task.
-Tasks have three run options.
+Tasks have the following.

 | Type | SDK Call |  How triggered |
 |---|---|:---|